angular/angular/aio/content/guide/i18n-common-prepare.md

 Start the `i18n` attribute value with the *meaning* and separate it from the *description* with the `|` character: `<meaning>|<description>`.

 For example, you may want to indicate that the `<h1>` tag is a site header that needs to be translated the same way whether it used as a header or referenced in another section of text.
-The following example displays how to indicate that the `<h1>` tag needs to be translated as a header or referenced elsewhere.
+The following example shows how to indicate that the `<h1>` tag needs to be translated as a header or referenced elsewhere.

 <code-example path="i18n/doc-files/app.component.html" region="i18n-attribute-meaning" header="src/app/app.component.html"></code-example>